yousefelassal/quote-cron/README.md

 > Never make friends with people who are above or below you in status.
 Such friendships will never give you any happiness.

 > Wisdom often times consists of knowing what to do next.

+> Coming together is a beginning; keeping together is progress; working together is success.